-Acupuncture can enhance good healthy bodily function, and therefore is a wonderful way to help to optimise your chances of falling pregnancy naturally.
+Acupuncture can assist good healthy bodily function, and therefore is a wonderful way to help to optimise your chances of falling pregnancy naturally.
 This is important in both the male and female partners, as you are both equally important to the fertility process.
 Women and men who are good candidates for fertility acupuncture are those who have a functional, rather than a structural reason for infertility.
 For example, structural infertility would be damaged fallopian tubes or a blockage in the sperm ducts.
 However, if your infertility is functional, for example like irregular ovulation, then you should consider trying acupuncture.
 In men it can be performed to assist with optimal sperm production and function, and in women it can help to adjust the endocrine function in order to stimulate ovulation as well as balance your hormones.

 In other words acupuncture is often used to help regulate your menstrual cycle back on track, improve overall circulation and blood flow to your uterus and ovaries.
-Importantly acupuncture can improve your ability to manage the stress and anxiety that often accompanies infertility.
+Importantly acupuncture can assist your ability to manage the stress and anxiety that often accompanies infertility.
 The amount of treatment needed really depends on your individual situation, however, treatment is most successful when started earlier and timed around important events such as ovulation.

 Women undergoing fertility treatment are far more likely to successfully give birth if they also have acupuncture, a major scientific study has concluded.
 The research found that women suffering with fertility problems who underwent the ancient Chinese treatment increased their chance of having a baby from one in five to one in three.
 Researchers led by Ying Cheong, from the reproductive medicine unit at the University of Southampton and the city’s Princess Anne hospital, concluded that ‘acupuncture around the time of embryo transfer achieves a higher live birth rate of 35 per cent compared with 22 per cent without active acupuncture’.
 Embryo transfer is when an embryo that has been fertilised in the laboratory is implanted into a woman’s womb.